This simple, delicious recipe for Baileys cheesecake (courtesy of Kara aka Chelsea Mamma) is actually incredible!

 - Spoon the filling onto the biscuit base and smooth over the surface

-- Refrigerate for two hours
+- Refrigerate for at least two hours but ideally over night

 - Once set remove and decorate with cocoa powder dusted over the top